fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 }
 ```

-This is something you can simplify using the jQuery library!
+The [Date](https://www.w3schools.com/jsref/jsref_obj_date.asp) object is built in and lets you work with dates and times.

 #### Working with Libraries

-Unless you want to become a hardcore JavaScript master, most often, you will be working with a library that is already written.
+Unless you want to become a hardcore JavaScript master, most often, you will be working with a library that is already written...
+Just like Python!
 A library is a collection of pre-written JavaScript with allows for easier development of JavaScript based applications.
 Libraries are packages of code that when loaded into your document allow access to the objects of that code.
-In this class, we are primarily going to be using three JavaScript libraries: **jQuery**, **Leaflet**, and **D3**.
+In this class, we are primarily going to be using two JavaScript libraries: **jQuery** and **D3**.

 What are these used for?